carpentries-incubator/fair-bio-practice/_episodes/04-IP-licensing.md

 - "Understand what licenses to use for re-use of data and software"
 keypoints:
 - "A license is a promise not to sue - therefore attach license files"
-- "For data use Creative Commons Attribution (CC BY) license"
+- "For data use Creative Commons Attribution (CC BY) license (CC0 is even more permissive)"
 - "For code use open source licenses such as MIT, BSD, or Apache license"
 ---
 (13 min teaching)